metonym/template/README.md

 > Collection of templates for quick project scaffolding.

-Each template exists on a dedicated branch.
+Each template exists in a dedicated branch.

-Use `degit` to copy to repository:
+Use [degit](https://github.com/Rich-Harris/degit) to copy to repository:

 ```sh
 npx degit metonym/template#<branch> <project-name>